-- What type of modes it may offer.
+- What type of modes does the purifier come with?

-- How many decibels of sound does it create
+- How many decibels does it put out?

 - Does it have a Sleep Mode?

-- How much do the filters cost and how often do they need to be replaced?
+- How much do the purifier filters cost and how should they be replaced?

 6. Don’t neglect your household filters.